rgregory1/sharing-IEP-with-Apps-Script/README.md

 An example Google Sheets spreadsheet can be found here: https://docs.google.com/spreadsheets/d/1TU4FJlAj0AovTc6UOs3uZoFelIBnKCgRCnuvrPdjIKg/edit?usp=sharing

-Google folder structure should look like this:
+Google folder structure should look like the heirachy below.
+Files should have the PowerSchool student number first and have at least a space after the number.

-MasterFolder
+- MasterFolder
--SMITH
+  - SMITH
---12345 Joey Tribiani.pdf
+    - 12345 Joey Tribiani.pdf
---12346 Chandler Bing.pdf
+    - 12346 Chandler Bing.pdf
--JONES
+  - JONES
---12347 Pheobe Buffay.pdf
+    - 12347 Pheobe Buffay.pdf
--504
+  - 504
---12348 Monica Geller.pdf
+    - 12348 Monica Geller.pdf